statamic/docs/content/collections/docs/git-integration.md

 Enabling Statamic's Git integration is like having Spock in your enterprise, listening for content changes with those large handsome ears.
 You won't find anyone more committed. 🖖

+## Statamic Tier:
+Note: This epic feature is available on the Statamic Pro tier and not the non-pro tier.
+Support those developers!

 > This feature is the evolution of Statamic v2's [Spock addon](https://github.com/statamic/spock).

 <figure>